-(2) A commissioned officer of the Police Force directed under Subsection (1) and his assistants may-

-- (a) enter into the house or place in the daytime; and - (b) seize- - (i) every printing press found in the house or place; and - (ii) all the types and other articles belonging to the printing press or printing presses; and - (iii) all printed papers found in the house or place,
+- (2) A commissioned officer of the Police Force directed under Subsection (1) and his assistants may- - (a) enter into the house or place in the daytime; and - (b) seize- - (i) every printing press found in the house or place; and - (ii) all the types and other articles belonging to the printing press or printing presses; and - (iii) all printed papers found in the house or place, and take them before the nearest District Court.

-(3) After such notice (if any) and to such persons (if any) as it thinks proper to direct, the District Court may order that an article brought before it under Subsection (2)-

-- (a) be forfeited to the State; or - (b) be returned to the person from whom it was taken.

-(4) Where criminal proceedings are pending, an order for the forfeiture or return of an article relating to the proceedings shall not be made until the proceedings are completed.

-(5) An article that is forfeited shall be dealt with as directed by the Head of State, acting on advice, and pending a direction may be detained in such custody as the District Court directs.
+- (3) After such notice (if any) and to such persons (if any) as it thinks proper to direct, the District Court may order that an article brought before it under Subsection (2)- - (a) be forfeited to the State; or - (b) be returned to the person from whom it was taken. - (4) Where criminal proceedings are pending, an order for the forfeiture or return of an article relating to the proceedings shall not be made until the proceedings are completed. - (5) An article that is forfeited shall be dealt with as directed by the Head of State, acting on advice, and pending a direction may be detained in such custody as the District Court directs.

-PART III. - REGISTRATION OF NEWSPAPERS.
+PART III.-REGISTRATION OF NEWSPAPERS.

-5. ILLEGAL PUBLICATION.
+5. Illegal publication.